 Petaccio pleaded guilty to a drunken driving charge in September 2001, but he testified at the civil trial that his guilty plea was motivated by a desire to avoid jail time and that he was not drunk at the time of the accident.
 He said he had consumed several drinks after the accident, but Mongeluzzi said he strongly challenged Petaccio’s claim on cross-examination.

 Petaccio admitted that prior to the accident he had consumed one-and-a-half bottles of beer at the Ivyland Cafe where he worked as a manager, Mongeluzzi said, and that he knew his drinking violated the bar’s policy against employee’s consumption of alcoholic beverages on the premises.
 But Mongeluzzi insisted that Petaccio must have drunk much more.
 He told the jury that Petaccio’s car was found later with a broken windshield and with empty beer containers in the front seat.

+Petaccio’s girlfriend testified in her deposition that Petaccio was a daily drinker and often drank to excess.
+She also said that she tried to warn his family before the accident.
 “I called his whole family at Christmas time before the accident and I told them that I was leaving, that he was an alcoholic and that somebody needed to do something because there was going to be something bad that was going to happen,” Kristine Camm testified.

+The Ivyland Cafe had a $1 million insurance policy, but Mongeluzzi said the insurer never offered it to settle the case.
+As a result, Mongeluzzi said the collection of the verdict may entail a bad faith lawsuit against the bar’s insurer.
 Petaccio tendered his personal automobile policy of $100,000, but he also owns several homes that could be used to satisfy the verdict, Mongeluzzi said.